Preparation

 systemd will automatically start your collator when you restart your system or if the process is killed.
 Here are some other commands that might be useful while operating an OAK node.

-journalctl -u oak-collator
+journalctl -u oak-collator -f

-- View logs for the node.
+View logs of the program.
+The

 systemctl restart oak-collator

-- Restart the collator service
+Restart the collator service

 Monitoring & Alerting